 The most common side effects seen with Xiapex injections are swelling, bruising, bleeding, pain, allergic reaction and small skin tears.
 These effects resolve within few days and rarely pose problems.

-Early results and high patient satisfaction rates suggest that injections are becoming an attractive alternative to surgery in selected group of patients.
-Personally, I prefer to offer it to patients with disease mainly located in the palm (rather then the digit), when simple, superficial cords are palpable and visible.
-I do not offer this treatment to patients treated surgically before or with advanced disease as anatomy might not be predictable enough for safe injection.
-It should be noted that injection is effective in a small area of abnormality and therefore, expectations on its benefits should be reasonable.
-Extensive disease should be treated with meticulous and pedantic surgery, not just quick outpatient intervention for the sake of convenience, if good long term results are to be obtained.
-Naturally, each patient should be assessed on its own merits and collagenase injections considered as a new, valid treatment option.
+Historically, early results and high patient satisfaction rates suggested that injections had become an attractive alternative to surgery in selected group of patients.
+Personally, I prefered to offer it to patients with disease mainly located in the palm (rather then the digit), when simple, superficial cords were palpable and visible.
+I did not offer this treatment to patients treated surgically before or with advanced disease as anatomy was not predictable enough for safe injection.
+It always wanted to emphasise that injection was effective in a small area of abnormality and therefore, expectations had to be reasonable.
+Extensive disease should always be treated with meticulous and pedantic surgery, not just quick outpatient intervention for the sake of convenience, if good long term results were to be obtained.
+Naturally, each patient had to be assessed on its own merits and collagenase injections were considered a valid treatment option.

 It always helps to plan things in advance of surgery and adjust work and life activities accordingly.
 Therefore, please consider the following issues prior to your operation:

 - Anticoagulation medication (Aspirin, Brufen, Warfarin, Clopidrogel) should ideally be stopped few days before the operation to reduce the risk of bleeding, but advise from the clinician who prescribed them is wise beforehand.
 I would strongly advise you to stop smoking prior to surgery as this can badly affect the outcome of surgery and increase complication rates.

 - Please make sure that you arrange to be collected from the hospital as you will not be able to drive after the surgery

 - Plan your time off school / work / sports

 - Allow at least few weeks after surgery before considering travel